Hush, Hush: Sound Reduction Tips for Homes with Wood FloorsJanuary 23, 2017

 Wood floors can add tremendous value to a home in addition to being a more durable, healthier when it comes to allergens, and elegant-appearing option.
 Even so, these floors come with a major drawback: noise.
 Sound waves bounce easily around a room installed with wood flooring.
-However, this sound can be reduced in several ways.
-You can do this by focusing on the floor prior to installing it during construction of the home.
-Sound reduction can also be accomplished after a home is built.
+However, sound reduction can be implemented in several ways — before and after your wood floors are installed.

 Underlayments such as mats can provide additional aid when trying to isolate sound.
 These underlayments can be made from the likes of rubber, vinyl, or even lightweight closed-cell foam.
 Remember: thicker floor coverings equal greater soundproof.
 In other words, cushioned vinyl will help isolate noise greater than regular vinyl.

 A simple way to soundproof would be to combine mats and chipboard sheets with an acoustic underlayment.
-Many manufactures offer these sound boards and mats, so be sure to ask what is available before installing any wood floors.
+Many manufacturers offer these soundboards and mats, so be sure to ask what is available before installing any wood floors.

 If a home is already built and ready to go, think about decorating options.
 Specific furniture can often reduce the noise level you would hear from wood floors.
 Specifically, upholstered pieces help.
 Sofas and sectionals that are made using soft fabric are ideal choices for absorbing noises, especially when compared to leather furniture that does not offer much sound prevention.

 When it comes to tables and chairs found in a dining room, think about tablecloths, slipcovers, and cushions.
 These materials easily soften the vibration of sounds.